RobWi01/ForexTradingBot/README.md

 # ForexTradingBot

-Documentation and explanation provided in the Jupyer Notebook file
+Documentation and explanation provided in the Jupyter Notebook file